ember-m3/ember-m3/README.md

 serialized information about retrofits to the API).

-Before saving these records, you would need to carefully scrub it by deleting this and any other local properties off of it, or you would need to ensure that the serializer did not serialize this attributes.
+Before saving these records, you would need to carefully scrub it by deleting this and any other local properties off of it, or you would need to ensure that the serializer did not serialize this attribute.
 This will be tedious, annoying and brittle, but that is the sacrifice paid for such `Bad Things™`.

 Ultimately, you should refactor your application away from this `Bad Practice™` to pass these separate objects alongside